Jimmy Korderas

 Demetrius Korderas (born March 19, 1962), better known by his referee name, Jimmy Korderas, is a Canadian professional wrestling referee, commentator and television personality.
-He is best known for his 22-year tenure in WWE from 1987–2009.
+He is best known for his 22-year tenure in WWE from 1987 to 2009.

 Professional wrestling career

 Early career

 Korderas began working as a professional wrestling referee in 1985 at Maple Leaf Gardens.
 At first, he was hired as a driver by his friend Elio Zarlenga.
 At the time, Zarlenga was second in command only to Jack Tunney, and suggested making Korderas a referee.
 His first match was between Special Delivery Jones and Red Demon.